KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/project/part_1.md

   4. In Atom, in the _my-scripts.js_ file, find the comment for the `updateOrderCount` function:
 ```
 /**
 * updateOrderCount Function
 *
+* Displays number of drinks currently in the order queue.
- * @param {number} count
+* @param {number} count - counter for orders
 * The code from the Worksheet Part 1: Count Orders, Step 4 should go on the line just below the comment close.
 */
 ```

   5. On the line right below the closing `*/` for that comment, add a new function to your file named `updateOrderCount`.
 Pass a parameter to this function called `count`.